-Contest FAQ (Frequently Asked Questions)
+Contest FAQ (Frequently Asked Questions) Answered

 We do this in a few different ways.

-Editorial/in-house - I plan these based on past contest themes, what’s trending in search, which categories/channels need a little love, new site features or if there’s a certain type of content we want.
+Contests are planned based on past contest themes, what’s trending in search, which categories/channels need a little love, new site features or if there’s a certain type of content we want.
 Contest ideas also come from staff meetings and through the official contest idea forum topic.

 I have an idea for a contest!
 How do I tell you guys?